-The Texas Alliance for Minorities in Engineering (TAME) is thrilled to announce that partner BASF
+The Texas Alliance for Minorities in Engineering (TAME) is proud to announce that the Permian Basin Area Foundation

-has generously awarded a $25,000 grant to empower Texan students to pursue careers in science, technology, engineering and math.
+has generously awarded $12,500 to empower students in the Permian Basin to pursue careers in science, technology, engineering and math.

-, and more.
+, bringing an innovative, mobile STEM engagement program to students at five locations in the Permian Basin area of West Texas.
 Thank you for making a difference in the lives of students, and for helping us build a workforce that looks like Texas.

-Join BASF in making a difference.
+Join the Sundt Foundation in making a difference.
 Visit our Get Involved

 page to see how you can help make sure TAME programs stay free for all Texas students.

 The Texas Alliance for Minorities in Engineering thanks Time Warner Cable

 for making it possible for our Trailblazer mobile science museum to visit the Boys & Girls Clubs of Edinburg RGV